aat440hz/Infinite_Oracle/README.md

 # Infinite Oracle (Windows Version)

 The Infinite Oracle is a mystical text-to-speech application that generates cryptic, uplifting wisdom using Ollama and Coqui TTS, with a Tkinter GUI featuring a pitch slider and embedded console.
-This version is tailored for Windows, built as a standalone .exe with no console popups.
+This version is tailored for Windows, provided as a standalone .exe with no console popups, or runnable as a Python script.

 Features
 - Generates wisdom from Ollama (llama3.2:latest) at a user-specified server (default: http://192.168.0.163:11434).